readthedocs/blog/hiring/details.rst

 We have many GitHub issues and emails that come in each day, and we have a support rotation for dealing with them.
-You can expect being primarily responsible for handling support one day a week, along with folling up with users each day as necessary.
+You can expect being primarily responsible for handling support one day a week, along with following up with users each day as necessary.

 Requirements
 ------------

-This role is one where we expect someone to lead their part of the team.
 We want someone with experience and vision to improve the product as a whole, and can contribute across multiple domains.
 We are a small team and you will be given a lot autonomy in building and improving things, so being self-driven is an asset.

-Being familiar with some of most of the tools listed above would be great.
+Being familiar with some or most of the tools listed above would be great, however we believe experience with similar tools should translate easily as well.
-Knowing similar tools and being excited about learning ours works well for us too.
 Having some knowledge of the data science community is also useful, given the grant work that will be part of this role.
 **We realize that you might not know all of our tools, please reach out if you think you'd be a good fit.**

-Our team is primarily based in the US timezone with one member in an EU timezone.
+We are a fully remote company and our team is currently based in the US, South America, and in Europe.
 We hope to work with people that are based in timezone where we have some overlap with the entire team, which is around UTC-8 to UTC+1.